mrmxf/smpte-ra-tool-simple-registers/README.md

 ## Introduction

-**SMPTE Registration Authority Tool** for publishing and viewing **simple registers**.
-These are typically a single JSON, YAML or XML file that represents a controlled vocabulary of some kind.
+This tools was created to manage a simple register of XML or JSON data so that the data, schema and documentation could be accessed at a single endpoint by automation.
+Additionally, some simple tools were created for validation and conversion of different representations of the register(s).

+The tools is written as a core with plugins.
+Each plugin is intended to be a seperate, indepenedent register that resides and is managed in its own GIT repo.

 This is a refactor of the work that led to the Langage Metadata Table in SMPTE.
 This framework:

 * hosts subprojects in their own folders `registers/`
-* uses [Fomantic UI](https://fomantic-ui.com/) for theming & controls (compiled into `public/sui/`)
+* uses [Fomantic UI](https://fomantic-ui.com/) for theming & controls
+  (compiled into `public/fui/`)
 * uses [Markdown-it](https://github.com/markdown-it) for rendering markdown
 * uses [mustache](https://mustache.github.io/) for substituting content at runtime
 * uses [pinojs](https://github.com/pinojs/pino) for logging
 * uses [xml2js](https://www.npmjs.com/package/xml-js) for handling XML
-* uses [hyperjump](https://github.com/hyperjump-io/json-schema-validator) for JSON schema
+* uses [ajv](https://www.npmjs.com/package/ajv) for handling JSON schema

 ## Usage

 Install [yarn], then follow instructinos below to install dependencies, and init thes ubmodules that contain the registers.
 Finally, start tha aerver and open a browser to view the registers.
 To contain everything in a docker application for easy deployment - see the docker section below.

 To install with yarn & populate all the git submodules in `registers/`...